 Background

-AFRICAN CARIBBEAN EDUCATION NETWORK
+THE AFRICAN CARIBBEAN EDUCATION NETWORK

 MEMBERS ACROSS OUR PARENT, STUDENT & TEACHER NETWORKS – NATIONALLY